This website contains articles, links, blogs and videos that relate to all aspects of our mental health and wellbeing, how we function, feel and grow.

 When we feel good, our life in many areas will feel that is going ok; we may feel reasonably fit and able to meet the different demands of the day.
-When we do not feel good, it can feel as though our life is not going to well.
+When we do not feel good, it can feel as though our life is not going well.
+Sometimes it can feel hard to pinpoint why however the first step is deciding you want to make some changes.
+Don’t over complicate it.
+Think of one small thing right now you could do different.
+Once we make a decision the rest gets easier.

-Our body’s and mind is an amazing thing, and we need to know what to do to remain healthy happy and well.
+Our body and mind are amazing things, and we need to know what to do to remain healthy, happy and well.

-You sit down with some paper and a pen and write a list of the different areas of your life.
-Like the picture above, or download one of the coaching wheels of the internet.
+Sit down with some paper and a pen and write a list of the different areas of your life, like the list at the top of this page, or download one of the coaching wheels of the internet.
 Think about one area at a time.

 Rate each area of your life.
 Most people have one or two areas that could be improved.
 Sometimes, we focus on one area of our life for a while for a variety of reasons.
 But we need to introduce new things or habits to other areas.